-Less direct and only slightly toned down, Day Lewis's indignation is expressive of the sentiment thown by Ardsley, the ex-serviceman in Somerset Maugham's For Services Rendered:
+Less direct and only slightly toned down, Day Lewis's indignation is expressive of the sentiment shown by Ardsley, the ex-serviceman in Somerset Maugham's For Services Rendered:

 I know that we were the dupes of the incompetent fools who ruled the nations.
 I know that we were sacrificed to their vanity, their greed and their stupidity.
 And the worst of it is that as far as I can tell they haven't learnt a thing.
-They're just as vain, they're just as greedy, they're just as stupidite on, muddle on, and one of these days, they'll muddle us all into another war.6
+They're just as vain, they're just as greedy, they're just as stupid as ever they were.
+They muddle on, muddle on, and one of these days, they'll muddle us all into another war.6